Say 'Yes!' to the public Cloud

 The move to cloud computing has been slowed by the legitimate security concerns.
 Before trusting sensitive data, applications, and algorithms to a cloud platform provider, enterprises want assurance that their data and intellectual property will remain secure.They can’t get those assurances today.

 The more third parties that can access your IT data and networks, the higher the risk of a breach.
 The nature of cloud deployments exposes enterprises to potential hacking and unauthorized data access by individuals beyond the control of your own company.
-Employees and contractors of the IT cloud platform provider, as well as third parties who work with that provider, have access to your data.
+Employees and contractors of third parties also have access to your data.

 A data breach at Capital One in early 2019 exposed the personal data of over 200 million bank customers and applicants.
 The perpetrator was a former employee of a cloud platform provider, who boasted online about what she’d done months earlier.